-Ads are everywhere in China: where there is place, there is an advertising!
-You can find them in the public transport, inside the cars and outside.
-According to marketing studies, we receive between 500 and 2000 commercials ads every day.
-In this case, consumers in China are, with no doubts, exposed to the 2000 advertisements.
+Ads are everywhere in China: where there is a place, there is advertising!
+You can find them on public transport, inside the cars and outside.
+According to marketing studies, we receive between 500 and 2000 commercial ads every day.
+In this case, consumers in China are, with no doubt, exposed to the 2000 advertisements.

 A need to be mobile-friendly in China

-In the cities of the first and second tier in China, the advertisements are surrounding the landscape, through posters on the buses, persons prospecting across the street and these visible stores’ sign.
-However, no rest on mobile platforms either, applications provide options for sponsors who are interested, so their advertising can appear on strategic places
+In the cities of the first and second-tier in China, the advertisements are surrounding the landscape, through posters on the buses, persons prospecting across the street, and these visible stores’ signs.
+However, no rest on mobile platforms either, applications provide options for sponsors who are interested, so their advertising can appear in strategic places

 Chinese people spend about 3 hours on their phones for social networking and for purchasing.
-According to the Statistical report on internet, 95% of people connected to the internet are mobile users.
-As mobile has became the must-have in big cities, companies have to adapt their communication to it.
+According to the Statistical report on the internet, 95% of people connected to the internet are mobile users.
+As mobile has become the must-have in big cities, companies have to adapt their communication to it.

 Videos became an useful tool for marketing and promotion in China

-The use of short videos (around 15 seconds) in particularly, becomes more and more popular.
+The use of short videos (around 15 seconds) in particular, becomes more and more popular.
 They are simple and quick to view.
-In addition, there are a lot of applications (Douyin, Kuaishou, meipai …) and platforms (weibo, wechat …) which enable to create and publish them.
-It’s a very fun way to bring messages to consumers and also encourage the sharing online.
-Videos with funny and entertaining contents are even more appreciated.
+In addition, there are a lot of applications (Douyin, Kuaishou, Meipai …) and platforms (Weibo, WeChat …) that enable the creation and publish them.
+It’s a very fun way to bring messages to consumers and also encourage sharing online.
+Videos with funny and entertaining content are even more appreciated.

 Videos have become a real marketing tool in China and maximize the return on investment